-At the start of each year, each child receives 2 calendar cards to take home and additional copies will be available from the front office.
-These detail the term dates and school holidays and we request that parents refrain from taking children on holidays during term time.
+At the start of each year, each child receives two calendar cards to take home and additional copies will be available from the front office.
+These detail the term dates and school holidays.
+We request that parents refrain from taking children on holidays during term time.

-An e-newsletter – Hallfield Highlights – is produced and sent home every Friday illustrating a selection of the children’s successes and achievements which have taken place during the week.
+An e-newsletter – Hallfield News – is produced and sent home every second Friday illustrating a selection of the children’s successes and achievements which have taken place during that fortnight.
 Full details of the main stories can be found on the new school website.

 For daily communication between ‘home and school’ please use the academic planner.
 These should be checked daily by both the teacher and parents to ensure that important messages are dealt with promptly.